-• If equipped with power convex mirrors, these mirror positions will not set as part of a memory profile.
-Refer to "Mirrors" in this chapter for further information.

-Your vehicle is equipped with two key fobs, one key fob can be linked to memory position 1 and the other key fob can be linked to memory position 2.
+- If equipped with power convex mirrors, these mirror positions will not set as part of a memory profile.
+Refer to "Mirrors" in this chapter for further information. - Your vehicle is equipped with two key fobs, each can be linked to either memory position 1 or 2.